syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 Two of the five data interfaces work directly with the DropList data.
 Here are the two interfaces.

 ILookUpObject Interface - ILookUpObject is part of the data support to provide the DropList data.
-This interface defines the object that may appear in a droplist.
+This interface defines the object that may appear in a drop list.

 {% highlight c# %}